issagith/nanoTabSTAR/docs/training.md

 ## 5. How to Run

 ### Start Pretraining
-To start the pretraining loop, run the training module from the project root:
+To start the pretraining loop:
 ```bash
 python -m nanotabstar.train
 ```

 ### Monitoring
-The script uses `tqdm` to show progress for both training and evaluation phases.
-It prints a summary at the end of each epoch:
+The script prints a summary at the end of each epoch:
 ```text
 Epoch 1 Summary:
   Train Loss: 0.4521